pedantix/countdown-clocks/Resources/Markdown/beta.md

 #### Data Volatility Statement

 Countdown Clocks is currently invite-only, pre-release software.
-By using Vapor Red, you are agreeing to help us test this software and understand that data may be lost at any point.
+By using Countdown Clocks, you are agreeing to help us test this software and understand that data may be lost at any point.